Esri/incident-import-tools/README.md

-## Import Records
+## Record Import Tools

 Toolbox and scripts for importing tables into an existing feature class within a web layer or file geodatabase.

 Geometry can be assigned to features using provided coordinate values in a known spatial reference system, or by geocoding an address associated with each incident.

-These scripts can be scheduled using Windows Task Scheduler to automatically update the feature class and service.
+These scripts can be scheduled using Task Scheduler to automatically update the feature class and service.

 ![Toolbox](images/Toolbox.png)